 SAW PALMETTO Side Effects & Safety

-Saw palmetto is LIKELY SAFE for most people.
+Saw palmetto is LIKELY SAFE for most people when taken by mouth for up to three years.
 Side effects are usually mild.
 Some people have reported dizziness, headache, nausea, vomiting, constipation, and diarrhea.
 Some people have reported that saw palmetto causes impotence.
-But these side effects do not seem to occur any more often with saw palmetto than with a sugar pill.
+However, these side effects do not seem to occur any more often with saw palmetto than with a sugar pill.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Saw palmetto is LIKELY UNSAFE when used during pregnancy or breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: Saw palmetto is LIKELY UNSAFE when taken by mouth during pregnancy or breast-feeding.
 It acts like a hormone, and this could be dangerous to the pregnancy.
-Don’t use during pregnancy or breast-feeding.
+Don't use during pregnancy or breast-feeding.

 Surgery: Saw palmetto might slow blood clotting.
 There is some concern that it might cause extra bleeding during and after surgery.
 Stop using saw palmetto at least 2 weeks before a scheduled surgery.

 - Birth control pills (Contraceptive drugs) interacts with SAW PALMETTO